 D-Day 70th anniversary tributes by remembering those who died on a day that "changed the world".

 As the veterans said we must not forget the History.
-From media reports to source documents, this collection of resources will inspire teachers to teach the 70th anniversary of the Normandy landings in their lessons across the curriculum.
+From media reports to source documents, this collection of resources will inspire teachers to include the anniversary of the Normandy landings into their lessons across different curricula.

 credits : BBC

-The anniversaries are an excellent opportunity for teachers across all subjects from media to history to bring the emotion and daring of the days into the classroom with this collection of resources.
+Historic anniversaries are an excellent opportunity for teachers to include into all school subjects, from Media to History, bringing the emotion and daring of the days into the classroom with this collection of resources.